wazuh/wazuh-packages/README.md

 Wazuh is an Open Source Host-based Intrusion Detection System that performs log analysis, file integrity monitoring, policy monitoring, rootkit detection, real-time alerting, active response, vulnerability detector, etc.

-In this repository, you can find the necessary tools to build a Wazuh package for Debian based OS, RPM based OS package, MacOS, AIX, the OVA, and the apps for Kibana and Splunk:
+In this repository, you can find the necessary tools to build a Wazuh package for Debian based OS, RPM based OS package, macOS, RPM packages for IBM AIX, the OVA, and the apps for Kibana and Splunk:

 - [RPM](/rpms/README.md)
 - [Debian](/debs/README.md)